dumanadam/covidChart/README.md

 # covidChart

-Display the latest Vic and West Australian Covid data using chart js
+Display the latest Vic and West Australian Covid data using chartjs